After experiencing an ectopic, I was able to have a successful pregnancy and am now the proud mother of a beautiful daughter.

-I am not an expert, but this is my unique story of heartbreak, resentment and finally pregnancy bliss!
+I am not an expert, but this is my unique story of heartbreak, resentment, and finally, pregnancy bliss!
 My story is more than just a unique set of circumstances.
-It is a story of relentless faith that allowed me to become the mother I always dreamed of becoming!
+It is a story of relentless faith that allowed me to become the mother I always dreamed of being!

 I called the doctor, told my friends, and just relished in the fact that I was going to be a mommy.
 My first doctor's appointment was in September, and the days seemed to drag by.
-A few days before my 1st appointment, I woke up to find that I was spotting.
-A quick call to the ob/gyn reassured me this was normal.
+A few days before my first appointment, I woke up to find that I was spotting.
+A quick call to the OB/GYN reassured me this was normal.
 The nurse said to take it easy and call if the bleeding increased.
-Well ten hours later, I was in the emergency room.
+Well, 10 hours later, I was in the emergency room.

-After a few hours and endless tests, the doctors informed my husband and I that I had a "little miscarriage."
-My uterus was empty and there were signs that I had passed the fetus.
-Most likely I would not need a D&C. They reassured me that everything was going to be okay.
+After a few hours and endless tests, the doctors informed my husband and I that I had experienced a "little miscarriage."
+My uterus was empty, and there were signs that I had passed the fetus.
+Most likely I would not need a D&C (dilation and curettage).
+They reassured me that everything was going to be okay.
 They told me to keep my doctor's appointment and that I could start trying again in one month.

 Not Feeling Well After Miscarriage

 I woke up four days later feeling very ill and had a cramp in my lower abdomen.
-During the miscarriage, I lost a great deal of blood.
-I thought that the fact that I was feeling ill was contributed to everything I had been through in the last ten days.
-Two hours after waking up, I received a startling phone call from my ob/gyn.
+During the "miscarriage," I lost a great deal of blood vaginally (and I would soon discover I was bleeding internally as well).
+I thought that the fact that I was feeling ill was due to everything I had been through in the last 10 days, but two hours after waking up, I received a startling phone call from my OB/GYN.

-The doctor had just seen my latest HCG levels and was alarmed.
-Instead, of continuing to decrease, the numbers had increased.
-He told me the numbers had not increased enough to convince him that I was still pregnant.
-Instead he told me he suspected I had an ectopic pregnancy.
+The doctor had just seen my latest hCG levels and was alarmed.
+Instead of continuing to decrease, the numbers had increased, but not enough to convince my doctor that I was still pregnant.
+Instead, he told me he suspected I had an ectopic pregnancy.

 The next few hours are a whirlwind that I don't remember well.
-I was rushed to the hospital, conferred with my doctor, and told t the doctor may have to remove my fallopian tube.
+I was rushed to the hospital, where I conferred with my doctor and was told that he might have to remove my fallopian tube.
 The doctor went on to inform me that the removal of my fallopian tube, a salpingectomy, would result in a 30% chance that I would never conceive.
-I was devastated, but had no time to argue.
+I was devastated but had no time to argue.
 My life was on the line.

-My husband had gone four-wheeling and no one could reach him.
-So I went into surgery with my mother by my side, and a million unanswered questions.
-When I awoke from surgery, my first question was whether the doctor's had removed my tube.
-To my horror, I was told my tube had been destroyed by the ectopic pregnancy.
-I also had a great deal of internal bleeding, and had a long journey of healing ahead.
+My husband had gone four-wheeling, and no one could reach him—so I went into surgery with my mother by my side and a million unanswered questions.
+When I awoke from surgery, my first question was whether the doctors had removed my tube.
+To my horror, I was told that my tube had been destroyed by the ectopic pregnancy.
+I also had a great deal of internal bleeding.
+It would be a long journey of healing ahead.

 Mourning My Loss

-On the phone with the doctor's office the nurse asked if there was any chance I was pregnant.
-I laughed at the inquiry and said "no." Two days before the appointment, I started to get a familiar feeling.
-I was positive I was pregnant, but convinced myself it was in my head.
+On the phone with the doctor's office, the nurse asked if there was any chance I was pregnant.
+I laughed at the inquiry and said "no," but two days before the appointment, I started to get a familiar feeling.
+I was positive I was pregnant but convinced myself it was in my head.

 Because my fallopian tube had to be removed, my obstetrician was very honest with me about my fertility.
-The chances of having another baby after ectopic pregnancy depend on the following:
+He told me the chances of having another baby after an ectopic pregnancy depend on the following: